-Two full Hughes Hall PhD Scholarships are awarded each year for full-time PhD study in any subject, in conjunction with the University of Cambridge.
-These cover both maintenance and fees for all three fee-paying years.
-Maintenance will be paid monthly by Hughes Hall at the university’s published rate, and fees via a Vice-Chancellor’s Award for a Home/EU student or a Cambridge International Scholarship for an Overseas student.
+Two FULL Hughes Hall PhD Scholarships are awarded each year for full-time PhD study in any subject, in conjunction with the University of Cambridge.
+These cover both fees and maintenance for all three fee-paying years.
+Maintenance will be paid monthly by Hughes Hall at the university’s published rate, and fees via a Vice-Chancellor’s Award (for a Home/EU student) or a Cambridge International Scholarship (for an Overseas student).
 Applicants must specify Hughes Hall as their first choice college in their university application.

 Hughes Hall also offers several scholarships of £2,500 per year, kindly provided by benefactors.
 These will normally be awarded to current or former Hughes Hall students applying for a higher, full-time course.
 Applicants must specify Hughes Hall as their first or second choice college in their university application.